microsoft/nni/docs/en_US/TrainingService/HeterogeneousMode.rst

-**Run an Experiment on Heterogeneous Mode**
+**Run an Experiment on Hybrid Mode**
 ===========================================

-Run NNI on heterogeneous mode means that NNI will run trials jobs in multiple kinds of training platforms.
+Run NNI on hybrid mode means that NNI will run trials jobs in multiple kinds of training platforms.
 For example, NNI could submit trial jobs to remote machine and AML simultaneously。

 ## Setup environment
-NNI has supported [local](./LocalMode.md), [remote](./RemoteMachineMode.md), [pai](./PaiMode.md) and [AML](./AMLMode.md) for heterogeneous training service.
+NNI has supported [local](./LocalMode.md), [remote](./RemoteMachineMode.md), [pai](./PaiMode.md) and [AML](./AMLMode.md) for hybrid training service.
 Before starting an experiment using these mode, users should setup the corresponding environment for the platforms.
 More details about the environment setup could be found in the corresponding docs.